digitalbazaar/http-signature-header/README.md

 ```

-`parseRequest` takes in a request that is expected to be similar to
+The `parseRequest` API takes in a request object similar to a request object in `express.js`.
-a request object in `express.js`.
 It then parses the `Signature-Input` header and returns
-a Map with the signature id and then an object with everything you need to sign:
+a Map with the signature id and then an object with everything needed to create a signed header:
 ```js
 const request = {
   method: 'Post',